robbie-cahill/tunnelmole-client/README.md

 This does a few things for you automatically:
 - First, the code will compile
 - Tunnelmole will then start
 - Every time you make changes, the code will recompile and Tunnelmole will automatically restart.
-This saves you time as you won't need to manually recompile and restart the server yourself.
+This saves you time as you won't need to manually recompile and restart Tunnelmole yourself.
 This feature is also known as Hot Reload.

 Alternatively you can invoke Tunnelmole manually with `node dist/src/index.js <port number to forward to>` after compiling the code with `npm run build`.